CTEC-CS/github-prompt-engineering-portfolio-RyRy-Winner/README.md

 # Ryker D. Ballash
 ## About me
 I'm Ryker Ballash, a Programmer, AI Engineer, and Web developer.
 I've been in the fields since around 2024, and I've loved everything about it so far.
-I do a lot of project around the side and for fun, and I'm most definitely not against collaborating on projects as long as they interest me enough.
+I do a lot of projects around the side and for fun, and I'm most definitely not against collaborating on projects as long as they interest me enough.
 Coding is, while a profession, also a passion of mine that I've been pursuing for a long time.
 I actually started in Scratch, and I thought it was the coolest thing in the world.
 While that led me to general programming in things like Java and C++, things like AI and even website creation naturally followed suit.
 ## What I do
 My main job is being a Programmer.
 I know
 - Java